QuKunLab/APEC/examples/README.md

 http://galaxy.ustc.edu.cn:30803/APEC/

-(1) **project01** contains single cell samples of hematopoietic stem cell differentiation (including HSC, MPP, CMP, GMP, MEP, LMPP, CLP, pDC, and UNK cells), from "Buenrostro, J.D. et al. Integrated Single-Cell Analysis Maps the Continuous Regulatory Landscape of Human Hematopoietic Differentiation.
+(1) **project01** contains single cell samples from hematopoietic stem cell differentiation project (including HSC, MPP, CMP, GMP, MEP, LMPP, CLP, pDC, and UNK cells), from "Buenrostro, J.D. et al. Integrated Single-Cell Analysis Maps the Continuous Regulatory Landscape of Human Hematopoietic Differentiation.
 Cell 173, 1535-1548 e1516 (2018)".
 Users can run "python script_for_project01.py" to obtain Fig. 1b, 1d, 3c, and 3d of the APEC paper.

 **NOTE**: In "script_for_project01.py", "../reference/" should be the **reference** folder built by the user, and filled with the following files downloaded from http://galaxy.ustc.edu.cn:30803/APEC/reference/: